-Exams will not be cumulative.
-They will be comprised of multiple-choice questions.
+The Final exam will be cumulative, but the two midterm exams will not be cumulative.
+All exams will be comprised of multiple-choice questions.
 Some material we cover in class may not be covered in the textbook.
 Anything that is discussed in class is fair game for the exams; therefore, your attendance, attentiveness, and participation at in-class lectures and consistent work on Mastering assignments will be extremely important to your success in the course.